XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

         192.168.0.2 51235

 * Generate a unique seed (using the [`validation_create` command](reference-rippled.html#validation-seed)) for each of your servers, and configure it under the `[node_seed]` section.
 The `rippled` server uses this key to sign its messages to other servers in the peer-to-peer network.
-    * **Note:** This is a different key than the validation seed `rippled` uses to sign ledger proposals for consensus, in the same format.

 * Add the public keys (for peer communication) of each of your other servers under the `[cluster_nodes]` section.